Christianity in Hong Kong: Medical services

 The Protestant community in Hong Kong runs seven hospitals.
-The hospitals includes Pamela Youde Nethersole Eastern Hospital (co-managed with Hospital Authority), Hong Kong Baptist Hospital (private hospital), United Christian Hospital (co-managed with Hospital Authority), Alice Ho Miu Ling Nethersole Hospital (co-managed with Hospital Authority), Evangel Hospital (private hospital), Haven of Hope Hospital (co-managed with Hospital Authority).
+The hospitals include Pamela Youde Nethersole Eastern Hospital (co-managed with Hospital Authority), Hong Kong Baptist Hospital (private hospital), United Christian Hospital (co-managed with Hospital Authority), Alice Ho Miu Ling Nethersole Hospital (co-managed with Hospital Authority), Evangel Hospital (private hospital), Haven of Hope Hospital (co-managed with Hospital Authority).

 Some of these hospitals have served Hong Kong for a long period of time.
 Tsan Yuk Hospital was set up by London Missionary Society in 1922 and become a government hospital in 1934.
 Hong Kong Adventist Hospital and Tsuen Wan Adventist Hospital are other Christian-based hospitals.

 Six hospitals are managed by the Catholic community in Hong Kong.
 Three hospitals in Hong Kong are managed by Caritas-Hong Kong, a Catholic-based charity organisation: Caritas Medical Centre, Canossa Hospital and Precious Blood Hospital.
 St Paul's Hospital and St Teresa's Hospital are managed by the Sisters of St. Paul de Chartres Order, another Catholic based organisation.
 Our Lady of Maryknoll Hospital is founded in 1961 by the Maryknoll Sisters.